StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/about-instrumentations.md

 This allows us to capture unique data for a specific type of instrumentation and look for it specifically under that instrumentation name.

-### Support in StackState
+### Support in Rancher Observability
-StackState currently supports two types of instrumentations:
+Rancher Observability currently supports two types of instrumentations:

 - An ***out-of-the-box*** solution specifically for AWS using a Lambda layer for all your ***NodeJS*** functions.
   - This solution doesn't require you to write any code, but only supports certain services
   - Visit the [AWS OpenTelemetry integrations page](/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md) for more information regarding the [supported AWS services](/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md#supported-services) and how to install and use this Lambda layer.
 - **Manual instrumentation** using the [OpenTelemetry API](https://opentelemetry.io/docs/instrumentation/)
-  - This gives you the ability to create and display a custom component with a health state within StackState using the [OpenTelemetry API](https://opentelemetry.io/docs/instrumentation/).
+  - This gives you the ability to create and display a custom component with a health state within Rancher Observability using the [OpenTelemetry API](https://opentelemetry.io/docs/instrumentation/).
-  - To learn more about how to implement a manual instrumentation specifically for StackState, head over to the [manual instrumentation tracer and span mappings](/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md) page
+  - To learn more about how to implement a manual instrumentation specifically for Rancher Observability, head over to the [manual instrumentation tracer and span mappings](/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md) page